ExaGPT: Example-Based Machine-Generated Text Detection for Human Interpretability: Introduction

 \section{Introduction}

 LLMs can yield human-like texts in response to various textual instructions \citep{chatgpt,touvron2023llama}.
-Ironically, the powerful generative capability has resulted in various misuses of LLMs, such as cheating in student homework assignments and mass-producing fake news \citep{tang2023science,wu2023survey}.
+Ironically, the powerful generative capability has resulted in various misuses of LLMs, such as cheating on student homework assignments and mass-producing fake news \citep{tang2023science,wu2023survey}.
 Such abuse of LLMs has sparked the demand for discerning LLM-generated texts from human-written ones.

-Recent studies have developed LLM-generated text detectors with promising performance \citep{mitchell2023detectgpt,su2023detectllm,Koike:OUTFOX:2024,hans2024spotting,verma2024ghostbuster}.
+Recent studies have developed LLM-generated text detectors with promising performance \citep{su2023detectllm,Koike:OUTFOX:2024,hans2024spotting,verma2024ghostbuster,emi2024technicalreportpangramaigenerated}.

 While LLM text detection can help prevent potential misuse of LLMs, misclassifications could lead to severe consequences.
-For instance, web content writers have recently been at risk of losing their careers because of false-positive classification \cite{gizmodo}.
-In school education, incorrect detection results might ruin students' academic dignity \citep{educatorconsiderations4chatgpt,bloomberg}.
-At the same time, it is extremely difficult, if not impossible, to develop a perfect detector with 100\% accuracy in such real-world scenarios, and there remain edge cases where human-written texts can be misidentified as LLM-generated and vice versa.
-Thus, it is crucial to create a detector that provides interpretable evidence, allowing users to judge how reliably correct the detection results are \citep{tang2023science,ji2024detectingmachinegeneratedtextsjust}.
+For instance, web content writers have faced the career risk due to false-positive classification \cite{gizmodo}.
+In school education, incorrect detection might ruin students' academic dignity \citep{educatorconsiderations4chatgpt,bloomberg}.
+At the same time, it is extremely difficult, if not impossible, to develop a perfect detector with 100\% accuracy in such real-world scenarios.
+There remain edge cases in which human-written texts can be misidentified as LLM-generated, and vice versa.
+Thus, it is crucial to develop a detector that provides interpretable evidence, allowing users to judge how reliably correct the detection results are and identify potential misclassifications \citep{tang2023science,ji2024detectingmachinegeneratedtextsjust}.